qingstor/qingstor-sdk-java/docs/example/delete_bucket_lifecycle.md

 ### Code Snippet

-Initialize the Bucket service with accesskeyid and secretaccesskey
+Initialize the Bucket service with access-key-id and secret-access-key

 ```
 EnvContext env = new EnvContext(accessKey,accessSecret);